seia-soto/outline-server-multiarch/README.md

 Usage:

-    ./build.sh $arch $tag $checkpoint
+    ./build.sh $arch $tag $checkpoint $use_legacy_install

     $arch {string} The arch to build, using docker platform style
     $tag {string} The docker tag to use while building the image
-    $checkpoint {string} The git branch or tag to build, using `latest` will automatically use latest release tag
+    $checkpoint {string} The git branch or tag to checkout on Jigsaw-Code/Outline-Server
+    $use_legacy_install {boolean} Set as true to build recent versions of outline-server using Node.JS v16 (likely on master branch)

 About: